 Interested in joining the industry network of partners?
 Get started by submitting the following form:

-For any further inquiries, please
+For any further inquiries, please contact us.

 IATA Pay: Offering airlines an industry solution that will reduce payment costs, accelerate cash and eliminate fraud, by creating a new form of account-to-account payments between consumers and airlines as encouraged by the EC PSD2